Biden Is Now The President Elect, What's The Midstream Risk?

 Conclusion

 Midstream companies always have political risk worth paying close attention to.
 Specifically, opposition to pipelines has continued to grow and President-Elect Biden's energy policy is against them.
-However, despite that, there continues to be significant opportunity in the sector, perhaps more than their previously was.
+However, despite that, there continues to be significant opportunity in the sector, perhaps more than there previously was.

 However, investors should most certainly not dismiss the sector.
-There are numerous quality investments like Energy Transfer, Enterprise Product Partners, Kinder Morgan, and Williams Companies we recommend investing in.
+There are numerous quality investments like Energy Transfer, Enterprise Products Partners, Kinder Morgan, and Williams Companies we recommend investing in.
 We expect these companies to generate outsized shareholder rewards going forward.

-Disclosure: I am/we are long et, epd, kmi, wmb, mo, XOM.
+Disclosure: I am/we are long ET, EPD, KMI, WMB, MO, XOM.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.